 - A range of interpersonal skills are used to listen and ask questions such as taking a concise history from patients; to provide routine information and direction regarding testing procedures to patients, some of whom may have dementia, are confused, or have psychiatric illnesses, etc.; communicate complex information to physicians and other health professionals; and provide care and comfort to patients during testing, in order to gain their cooperation as occasionally they may be upset or angry.
-May also assist other technologists to instruct, teach and provide advice and guidance to students during their training. - Communications occur with employees within the department for work related activities (i.e. secretaries for scheduling appointments, chart retrieval), neurologists (i.e. to discuss patient test results), and patients (i.e. to explain procedures).
-As well, interactions may occur between other groups outside the department, supervisor for departmental operations, suppliers/contractors, sales representatives, internal executives, and professional associations and advisors. - The most significant contacts are with patients during procedures; secretaries for scheduling appointments and retrieving charts; and neurologists to discuss patient test results.
+Interpersonal skills are also required to instruct and teach, mentor and coach, provide advice and guidance to students during their training; and to facilitate or make formal presentations to groups. - Communications occur with employees within the department for work related activities (i.e. secretaries for scheduling appointments, chart retrieval), neurologists (i.e. to discuss patient test results), students (i.e. for teaching purposes), and patients (i.e. to explain procedures).
+Interactions also occur between other groups outside the department, supervisor for departmental operations, suppliers/contractors, sales representatives, internal executives, and professional associations and advisors. - The most significant contacts are with patients during procedures; secretaries for scheduling appointments and retrieving charts; and neurologists to discuss patient results.